PlainS1ght/The_Salamanca_Proyect/README.md

    * Combat:
-     + Movement will stop momentarly when performing any action for all creatures, save for certain character which will be able to perform distance basic attacks while moving but will have to collect ammo (max storage 1 - 6) during battle.
+     + Movement will stop momentarly when performing any action for all creatures, save for certain character which will be able to perform distance basic atacks while moving but will have to collect ammo (max storage 1 - 6) during battle.
      + Save for special equipment or creatures, no damage will be recived or done upon contact with creatures or players.